IUCN-UK/iucnredlistrb/README.md

 ### Countries

-To get a list of all Countries
+To retrieve a list of all Countries
 ```
 response = client.countries.list
 response